soundpress/nycadministrativecode/docs/c18/index.rst

 Arrestee.
 The term “arrestee” has the same meaning as set forth in subdivision a of section 14-163.

+Correctional health services.
+The term “correctional health services” means any health care entity designated by the city of New York as the agency or agencies responsible for health services for incarcerated individuals in the care and custody of the New York city department of correction.
+When the responsibility is contractually shared with an outside provider, this term shall also apply.

 Health care provider.
 The term “health care provider” means any person licensed or certified under federal or New York state law to provide medical services, including but not limited to doctors, nurses and emergency personnel.

 Health evaluation.
 The term “health evaluation” means any evaluation of an inmate’s health and mental health upon their admission to the custody of the department of correction pursuant to minimum standards of inmate care established by the board of correction.

-Inmate.
-The term “inmate” means any person in the custody of the New York city department of correction.
+Incarcerated Individual.
+The term “Incarcerated Individual” means any person in the custody of the New York city department of correction.

 Screened.
 The term “screened” means evaluated by a health care provider.